-How to remove makeup from carpet
+How to get makeup out of carpet

 Two young girls lying on fluffy carpet painting their nails.